dart-archive/pub-dartlang/app/doc/dependencies.markdown

 here's a motivating example:

 Say the `transmogrify` package uses the `unittest` package in its tests and only in its tests.
-If someone just wants to use that package&mdash;import its libraries&mdash; it doesn't actually need `unittest`.
+If someone just wants to use `transmogrify`&mdash;import its libraries&mdash;it doesn't actually need `unittest`.
 In this case, it specifies `unittest` as a dev dependency.
 Its pubspec will have something like:

 {% highlight yaml %}